SamPlaysKeys/Obsidian-Gitlab-Issues-Plugin/WARP.md

 5. Test with a markdown file using the command palette (Ctrl/Cmd+P)

 ### Common Test Scenarios
+- **Settings Tab:**
+  - Toggle token visibility with eye/eye-off icon
+  - Copy token to clipboard and verify success notice
+  - Test connection with valid/invalid credentials
+  - Verify settings persist after reload
+- **Project Picker:**
+  - Toggle favorites and verify star icon fills
+  - Confirm favorites appear at top of list
+  - Test `??` prefix for remote search
+  - Verify search results merge and deduplicate
+- **Issue Creation:**
   - Test with invalid/missing token → should show clear error
   - Test with no active file → should show "No active file" notice
   - Test with non-markdown file → should show "not a markdown file" notice
   - Test project selection cancellation → should show cancellation notice
+  - Verify status bar spinner appears and disappears
   - Test successful issue creation → check frontmatter and GitLab issue
+  - Test with self-hosted GitLab URL (with/without trailing slash)

 ## GitLab API Requirements